 If no one matches the 5 main numbers and the 2 Lucky Stars on the Superdraw, then the jackpot will rollover to a larger amount for the following draw.
 It can continue to grow until it reaches the €240 million cap.

-The EuroMillions organizes about 3 Superdraws per year, but there is no official rule regarding the frequency of these special events.
+The EuroMillions organizes about 3 to 4 Superdraws per year, but there is no official rule regarding the frequency of these special events.
 The first such European lottery event of the year usually takes place in February or March.
 The second one is typically announced in June and there is often a third Superdraw in the fall, usually around October.

 There are no rules regarding the moment when a EuroMillions Superdraw is announced.
 Usually, the news is released a few weeks before the special event takes place.

 Both of them represent special lottery events, usually featuring a guaranteed jackpot of €100 million.
 The main difference between EuroMillions Superdraws and Event Draws is what happens if nobody wins the jackpot that draw.
 If nobody has the winning numbers for the first prize, the Superdraw jackpot rolls over and can go on until it reaches the €240million cap, but that is not the case with Event Draws.
 Without a jackpot winner, the entire amount of the first prize passes down to the following category that has winners.